Mon Amour (Zzoilo song)

 "Mon Amour" is a song recorded by Spanish singer-songwriter Zzoilo.
-Written by himself alongside Víctor Galindo and produced by the latter one, it was independently released as Zzoilo's debut single on December 30, 2020, from his upcoming debut studio album.
+Written by himself alongside Víctor Galindo and produced by the latter, it was independently released as Zzoilo's debut single on December 30, 2020, from his upcoming debut studio album.
 After reaching an unexpected growth in streaming platforms during the following year, a remix featuring Spanish singer Aitana was released on August 17 through Universal Music to boost the record even more.
 Sung primarily in Spanish but also incorporating French, Euskara, Italian, Portuguese and English, lyrically, "Mon Amour" talks about being deeply in love with a partner.
 Zzoilo described the track as "good vibes and no drama".

 The original solo version entered the Spanish charts in July, debuting at 71 and had peaked at five and was certified gold before the release of the remix.
 The duet version debuted at 58 with only two days of tracking.
 It eventually topped the chart for six consecutive weeks and was certified four times platinum.
 "Mon Amour" charted in Latin American countries during fall mainly through TikTok, entering the charts in Ecuador, Mexico etc., where the song peaked at number one on their respective Spotify Top 50 lists.